baldevoli/search_Chat_GPT/README.md

 This extension can search the selected text form the chatgpt and give the answer on notification.
 I am still working on it but for now it works, normally.
 You need to buy api key form the OpenAI, and paste it into the popup.js and background.js.
-The place to paste the api key is YOUR_OWN_OPENAI_API you have to paste on 2 places.
+The place to paste the api key is YOUR_OWN_OPENAI_API.